 The navicular is a boat-shaped bone, which has an important role in the maintenance of the medial longitundinal arch of the foot.
-Proximally, the navicular bone articulates with the head of the talus and with the three cuneiform bones at its distal end.
-The smooth areas on the navicular bone, that articulate with other bones, are known as articular facets.
-The concave proximal surface of the navicular bone is ovoid in shape and articulates with the head of the talus.
-The transversely convex distal surface consists of three aritcular facets, which articulate with the cuneiform bones.
+Proximally, the navicular bone consists of a concave surface with an ovoid shape that articulates with the head of the talus.
+At its distal end the bone has some smooth areas known as articular facets. which articulate with the three cuneiform bones.
 The medial articular facet is larger and articulates with the medial cuneiform.
 It is roughly triangular in shape and consists of a medial rounded apex and a curved lateral base.
 The two remaining facets, which articulate with the intermediate and lateral cuneiforms, are also triangular in shape with plantar apices.
 The lateral facet, however, may be shaped as a wide crescent or a semicircle instead of a triangle.

 Both the convex dorsal and concave plantar surfaces of the bone are roughened and give attachment to different ligaments.
 The medial surface is also rough and contains a prominent tuberosity, the navicular tuberosity, which is palpable 2.5 cm distal to the medial malleolus.
 This tuberosity is separated medially from the plantar surface by a groove.
 The lateral surface is irregular and sometimes contains a facet for articulation with the cuboid.

-The tibialis posterior muscle attaches mainly to the navicular tuberosity but tendinous slips run through the groove to reach all the three cuneiforms, cuboids and middle three metatarsals.
-The plantar calcaneonavicular ligament attaches lateral to the groove near the proximal aspect of the bone whilst the calcaneonavicular part of the bifurcated ligament attaches to the lateral surface.
-There are plantar and dorsal cuneonavicular ligaments that join the three cuneiforms with the navicular bone.
-On the lateral side of the navicular bone, plantar and dorsal cuboideonavicular ligaments are present.
-The dorsal talonavicular is another ligament, which is broad and thin and attaches to the neck of the talus with the dorsal surface of the navicular bone.
+The tibialis posterior muscle attaches mainly to the navicular tuberosity, but tendinous slips run through the groove to reach all the three cuneiforms, cuboids and middle three metatarsals.
+The plantar calcaneonavicular ligament attaches lateral to the groove near the proximal aspect of the bone, whilst the calcaneonavicular part of the bifurcated ligament attaches to the lateral surface.
+On the lateral side of the navicular bone, plantar and dorsal cuboideonavicular ligaments are present that join the bone to the three cuneiforms.
+The dorsal talonavicular is another ligament, which is broad and thin and attaches the dorsal surface of the navicular bone to the neck of the talus.

 Endochondrial ossification is a bone remodelling process where new bone is laid down by osteoblasts, cells that synthesise bone.
 It is an important process in bone development and involves transforming cartilage into bone.
 The location where this type of ossification begins is referred to as the ossification centre.